 The Alamo City Golf Trail is composed of seven golf courses: Brackenridge Park, Cedar Creek, Mission Del Lago, Olmos Basin, Riverside Public Golf Course, San Pedro and Willow Springs.
 Visit the website to learn more about San Antonio area golf.

+NOTE: Please call or check online first to check for COVID closures.
 Friendly tour guides will take you through 2.2 million square feet of our facility.
 First you will be taken into the Body Weld Shop.
 Here you will watch a team of computer-controlled robots use state-of-the-art technology to weld stamp steel pieces together.
 Next, you will move into the Plastics Shop.
 This is where critical components, including the vehicle bumpers and instrument panels, are made.
 Following, you will see overhead conveyors transport the trucks from Paint to the Final Line in assembly.
 Throughout the tour, your guide will point out the foundations of the world-renowned Toyota Productions System, as well as give you insight to the line side processes of the TMMTX team members.

 Enjoy the sights and flavors of old Mexico at Historic Market Square, a favorite of locals and tourists for generations.
 Explore over 100 locally owned shops and stalls, all at a festive indoor mall famously described as the largest Mexican market outside Mexico.
 Find authentic Talavera pottery, exotic curios and handcrafted works of art.
 Stay for the gourmet Mexican cuisine at Mi Tierra and La Margarita, or kick back at the Farmers Market Food Court and enjoy the show on the stage.